So, you’ve decided you want a website and you’re going to go it alone? So where do you start?

 Creating a website is no easy feat for a complete novice!
 But it is doable.
 Use these simple steps as a guide.
 With practice and research, you could be the owner of a very successful site!

 Let us know in the comments section below if you think we’ve missed anything!

 You’re welcome to share this infograph on your own websites.
 All we ask is that you provide a credit by linking back to this page.
 Click the infograph for a high quality .png.

 Our team at Web Design Review research and evaluate web design companies from across the UK.
 This saves you the time, effort and money doing the research yourself.
 We have also developed a handy tool so that you can fill in one enquiry form which is then forwarded to the 10 companies we’ve ranked as the best in the country.

-Still Looking For A Web Design Company?
+Looking For A Web Designer Company?